FPGAwars/apio-wiki-archive/Adding-new-boards-to-apio.md

 # Support a new board

-In order to support a new board based on **FPGA Lattice iCE40 family**, follow these steps:
+In order to support a new board follow these steps:

-1. **Find your FPGA name** in `fpgas.json <https://github.com/FPGAwars/apio/blob/develop/apio/resources/fpgas.json>`.
-This file contains all FPGAs supported by the `Icestorm <http://www.clifford.at/icestorm>` project.
+1. **Find your FPGA name** in the [apio/resources/fpgas.json] file.
+It contains all FPGAs supported by the `Icestorm <http://www.clifford.at/icestorm>` project.

 ```json
 "iCE40-HX1K-TQ144": {